 For decades, an apple orchard nestled in the scenic mountains of Nagar has been Esa Khan and his family’s source of income.
-Esa grew up on the same orchid witnessing his father and grandfather grow apples with fresh water from the glaciers and find commercial buyers to supply them.
+Esa grew up on the same orchard witnessing his father and grandfather grow apples with fresh water from the glaciers and find commercial buyers to supply them.
 Every now and then, he would see them return home to share that a part of the apple produce got wasted because of delays in finding buyers.

 This problem is not unique to Esa and his family.
 It’s unfortunate that despite Gilgit Baltistan producing ample fruit, large quantities end up getting wasted.
 Nestlé Pakistan identified this challenge and has been enabling growers like Esa preserve and protect produce by purchasing apples directly from them and making them an integral part of its value chain.

 Nestlé understands that the strength of Gilgit Baltistan’s economy relies on agriculture and horticulture.
 Over 90 percent of the population is engaged in practicing their centuries old tradition of growing fruits and irrigating them with natural glacier water.
 Grown in the majestic Hunza, Nagar, and Ghizer valleys, these apples are close to naturally organic.
 And while it is important to maintain this standard, it is equally important for growers to diversify their produce and derive multiple sources of income.

 Thus Nestlé, in collaboration with the Gilgit Baltistan Agriculture Department and the regional farming cooperatives, is working to explore new varieties, improve quality and increase the quantity of their produce.
 Nestlé’s Creating Shared Value (CSV) initiatives are not limited to a few activities.
 Instead, they are embedded in our business model - where we extend support and directly engage with communities across our value chain.
 Not only does this add value to the business, but it also helps local communities thrive as a result of socioeconomic development.